kkrull/bambam/doc/task-automation.md

 # Task Automation

 This project uses `npm` to automate common development tasks.
+See [Usage](./usage.md) for how to run the project.

 ## `npm ci`